coderalexis/JavaEnvironment/README.md

 ## Usage

 1. Clone or download this repository to your local machine.
-2. Run the `.bat` script either by double-clicking it or from the command line.
+2. Run the `.bat` script either by double-clicking it or from the command line. **Ensure you have administrator privileges when executing the script**.
 3. Follow the on-screen instructions to select a Java version.
 4. The `JAVA_HOME` environment variable will be automatically updated.